Chapter 7

 Working with Papian & Adamian means you have a team dedicated to protecting your interests and striving for an outcome that fits your situation.
 We offer educational resources and provide practical planning to help you manage your financial health after bankruptcy, supporting informed decisions for your future.

-How Trustees Manage Chapter 7 Bankruptcy Cases in Los Angeles
+How Trustees Manage Chapter 7 Bankruptcy Cases

-In Los Angeles, Chapter 7 bankruptcy cases go through the U.S. Bankruptcy Court for the Central District of California.
+Chapter 7 bankruptcy cases go through the U.S. Bankruptcy Court for the Central District of California.
 The court assigns a trustee to each case—a local, court-appointed individual responsible for overseeing the process.
 The trustee reviews your petition, verifies your financial details, and leads the meeting of creditors.
 During this meeting, the trustee may ask detailed questions about your assets, debts, and recent financial transactions to ensure you qualify for Chapter 7 and have not hidden assets.
 Trustees also evaluate whether any non-exempt property is available to pay creditors.
 When most or all assets are protected by California exemptions, trustees may declare the case a “no asset case,” meaning unsecured creditors will not receive payment.
 Trustees must follow local rules, and their decisions can impact how quickly your debts are discharged.
 Preparation, clear communication, and accurate documentation improve the process, helping you complete your bankruptcy and take advantage of available protections.

-When filing for Chapter 7 bankruptcy in Los Angeles, you must pay several costs and fees.
+When filing for Chapter 7 bankruptcy in Van Nuys, you must pay several costs and fees.
 The federal court sets a standard filing fee, which you pay directly to the court.
 As of 2024, the Chapter 7 filing fee is $338, but this amount can change.
 In some cases, the court lets you pay fees in installments if you cannot pay in full upfront.
 You may also qualify for a waiver of the filing fee if your household income is very low.
 Besides court fees, you must pay for required credit counseling and debtor education courses from approved agencies.
 Most people choose to work with a bankruptcy attorney to guide them through the process, and attorney fees can vary depending on your case’s complexity, the amount of paperwork, and your individual circumstances.
 Although hiring an attorney is a separate expense, many find this investment prevents mistakes, avoids delays, and provides peace of mind during a stressful time.
 Our firm is dedicated to offering cost-conscious legal solutions and explains fees before any work begins, so you can make informed decisions from the start.

 Preparation plays an important role in a successful Chapter 7 bankruptcy.
 Start by gathering documents like pay stubs, bank statements, tax returns, and lists of all debts and assets.
 This preparation not only streamlines the process but also ensures you include all crucial information in your bankruptcy petition.
-Next, complete a credit counseling course from an approved Los Angeles-based provider before you file, as the court requires this step.
+Next, complete a credit counseling course from an approved Van Nuys-based provider before you file, as the court requires this step.
 Double-check your documentation for accuracy and completeness—unintentional omissions can delay your case or trigger additional questions from the trustee.
 If you own a home or car, find out the amount of equity you have and whether it fits within allowed California exemptions.
 Preparing early and staying organized can make your experience smoother and reduce stress.
-Our team consults with clients in Los Angeles and surrounding areas to keep them informed and ready for each stage, from pre-filing through discharge and rebuilding.
+Our team consults with clients in Van Nuys and surrounding areas to keep them informed and ready for each stage, from pre-filing through discharge and rebuilding.

 Filing for bankruptcy is a major decision that can significantly affect your financial future.
 Chapter 7 bankruptcy may offer relief to individuals facing overwhelming debt and seeking a fresh start.
 However, you need to determine if Chapter 7 bankruptcy fits your situation.